tobylockley/BizeoEthernet/README.md

 int getStatus(String userGuid)
 ````

-When a valid GUID is supplied, will return the current Bizeo status for the corresponding user.
+When a valid user GUID is supplied, will return the current Bizeo status for that user.

 ##### *Input*
-&nbsp; Bizeo user GUID, which can be extracted from the url when browsing to the bizeo status page in a browser.
+* &nbsp;userGuid  --  Bizeo user GUID, which can be extracted from the url when browsing to the bizeo status page in a browser

 ##### *Output*
-&nbsp; Integer value corresponding to bizeo status or error code.
 * &nbsp;0  --  Green
 * &nbsp;1  --  Yellow
 * &nbsp;2  --  Red